binaryfoundry/binaryfoundry.github.io/_posts/2025-6-11-Minimal-GPT2-Inference-in-cpp.md

 title: Minimal GPT2 Inference in C++
 ---

 Here's a little project which runs GPT2 inference with every operation rolled out by hand to be inspectable and debuggable, in C++, with no dependences.
+Ideal for learning about the Transformer mechanism.

 <style>
 .video-container {